≡ Menu

-That’s the Norwich Terrier Dog.
+Faithful and friendly… that’s the Norwich Terrier Dog.
 This is one of the reasons why we here at IndulgeYourPet love these little guys.
-But just because we love these little guys doesn’t mean that they’re automatically going to be “right” for you.
+But because we love these little guys doesn’t mean they will automatically be “right” for you.

 For this reason…

-We wanted to take a moment and talk about the Norwich Terrier dog breed in a bit more detail so that if you’re ever given the opportunity to own one of these awesome little guys, you’ll know for sure whether or not it’s a good idea!
+We wanted to take a moment and talk about the Norwich Terrier dog breed in a bit more detail so that if you’re ever allowed to own one of these awesome little guys, you’ll know for sure whether or not it’s a good idea!

 So, without further ado, let’s dive right in.